stergiotis/boxer/README.md

 ``

 ## Contributing
-Currently, no third party contributions are accepted.
+Currently, no third-party contributions are accepted.

 ## License
 The MIT License (MIT) 2023 - [Panos Stergiotis](https://github.com/stergiotis/).
 See [LICENSE](LICENSE) for the full license text.